Toy Maltese vs. Teacup Maltese

 Maltese dogs are one of the most popular breeds, known for their silky white coats and sweet dispositions.
 They come in two sizes: toy Maltese and teacup Maltese.
 While both types of Maltese are small in stature, there are some significant differences regarding health.
 Toy Maltese typically weigh between four and seven pounds, while teacup Maltese weigh four or less.
 Teacup Maltese typically have a higher risk of health problems due to their small size.
 They are more likely to develop respiratory problems and experience nut allergies.
 In addition, teacup Maltese are more prone to dental problems and hypoglycemia.
 As a result, toy Maltese are generally healthier than teacup Maltese, although both types of dogs require regular vet checkups and preventive care.

 Toy Maltese Cost vs. Teacup Maltese Cost

-Despite teacup Maltese not being recognized as a breed by themselves by the American Kennel Club, dishonest breeders use the term” teacup” as a marketing tactic, making possible purchasers believe they are producing something minimal and precious.
-For that reason, they will typically ask a premium for Maltese teacup specimens, considerably far more than what one would anticipate paying for a regular-sized, much healthier Maltese.
+Despite teacup Maltese not being recognized as a breed by the American Kennel Club, dishonest breeders use the term” teacup” as a marketing tactic, making purchasers believe they are producing something minimal and precious.
+For that reason, they will typically ask for a premium for Maltese teacup specimens, considerably far more than one would anticipate paying for a regular-sized, much healthier Maltese.